kajdreef/slides/morpheus/slides.md

 ???

-- Web Application, with a client server architecture
+- Overall architecture, is a web application, with a client server architecture with a REST api.
-- For the sake of time I will skip over this for now, but feel free to ask questions later.
+- But, for the sake of time I will skip over this for now, but feel free to ask questions later.

 ---